seokhyeon99/obstacle-detectior/README.md

    PORTx | when output, set out voltage (1: voltage, 0: GND)
    PINx | when input, it changes register from external voltage

-## Interuppt
+## Interrupt
-   * When we need to deal with exception, Interrupt
+   * When we need to deal with exception, Interrupt makes the CPU notified. if a particular event occur during the CPU's operation, it immediately stop its running and tackle the event.